isce-framework/isce3/doc/sphinx/product/Product.rst

 :orphan:

-.. title:: Product
+.. title:: RadarGridProduct

-Product
+RadarGridProduct
 =========

-Product provides a light wrapper for the isce::product::Product class instantiated from a IH5File object, which is the highest level representation of an ISCE radar product.
+RadarGridProduct provides a light wrapper for the isce::product::RadarGridProduct class instantiated from a IH5File object, which is the highest level representation of an ISCE radar product.

 Documentation
 ----------------

-.. autoclass:: isce3.product.Product.Product
+.. autoclass:: isce3.product.Product.RadarGridProduct
    :members:
    :inherited-members: